Group of working professionals in a meeting discussing a project.

 • Alimony received or alimony paid

 Certain tax forms and government programs might require your "modified adjusted gross income" or MAGI.
-This might come up when you're figuring out how much you can contribute to a Roth IRA or applying for health insurance through the Affordable Care Act's Marketplace.
+This might come up when you're figuring out how much you can contribute to a Roth IRA or applying for health insurance through the Affordable Care Act's Health Insurance Marketplace®.

-Usually, MAGI is pretty similar to your AGI, with a few changes.
-The U.S. Center for Medicare & Medicaid explains that some amounts you subtract from your AGI get added back for MAGI.
+Usually, MAGI is the same as or close to your AGI, with a few changes.
+The Health Insurance Marketplace® explains that some amounts you subtract from your AGI get added back for MAGI.
 Different programs might ask for different modifications.
 That means your MAGI can vary.

 How to calculate your adjusted gross income